Introduction of Qu Mai:Liliac Pink Herb or Herba Dianthi.

 Ecological environment: The plant is resistant to cold, drought, and extreme heat.
 In summer, it grows poorly or withers.
 Prefer a sunny, dry, ventilated, and cool humid climate.
 Requirements fertile, loose, good drainage and containing limestone loam or sandy loam, avoid waterlogging, good fertilizer.
 It grows on grasslands and hillsides, in the grass on the hillside below 1,000 meters above sea level.
 It was native to the north of China, now growing from the north to the south.
 It is also cultivated in gardens.
 The plant also grows in the Siberia area.

-Trait identification: Stem erect, rounded, branched, 30~50 cm long; Whole leaf stripe lanceolate, 2~9 cm long, 2~7 mm wide; Calyx tube 1~2 cm long, about 1/2 of full flower; Several bracteoles below calyx, about 1/2 as long as calyx tube, apex caudate acuminate, imbricate; Petals sometimes wrinkled, purple-brown or yellow-brown, apex lobed serrated.
+Characters of herbs: Stem erect, rounded, branched, 30~50 cm long; Whole leaf stripe lanceolate, 2~9 cm long, 2~7 mm wide; Calyx tube 1~2 cm long, about 1/2 of full flower; Several bracteoles below calyx, about 1/2 as long as calyx tube, apex caudate acuminate, imbricate; Petals sometimes wrinkled, purple-brown or yellow-brown, apex lobed serrated.
 The stem is hard and brittle, broken face hollow.
 Weak smell, slightly sweet taste.
 The herb color is green, flowers have not opened is better.